Woking’s Muslim Burial Ground

 The garden was officially opened by HRH The Earl of Wessex, KG, GCVO, on 12 November 2015.

-For Woking Borough Council’s introductory video to the Muslim Burial Peace Garden see http://youtu.be/Ffogn5w2dQM.
+Woking Borough Council produced an introductory video to the Muslim Burial Peace Garden.

 A news feature about the start of the renovation work can be seen on the BBC website http://www.bbc.co.uk/news/uk-england-surrey-23593060 and the opening is featured on http://www.bbc.co.uk/news/uk-england-surrey-34792865.

-A BBC documentary about the renovation of the Burial Ground into the Peace Garden was broadcast on BBC1 on 3 Jan 2016 and can be seen again on iplayer http://www.bbc.co.uk/iplayer/episode/b06vb8rv/britains-muslim-soldiers.
+A BBC documentary about the renovation of the Burial Ground into the Peace Garden was broadcast on BBC1 on 3 Jan 2016.
+This programme is not currently available on BBC iPlayer http://www.bbc.co.uk/iplayer/episode/b06vb8rv/britains-muslim-soldiers.
+However, a copy of the film is available for individual reference purposes at Surrey History Centre, ref F/101.

 For a virtual tour of the renovated Peace Garden see the website for the HLF project ‘Unknown & Untold’, run by British Future, and New Horizons in British Islam, which aims to commemorate and raise awareness of the 400,000 Indian Muslims who gallantly fought during the First World War as part of the British Army http://ww1muslimsoldiers.org.uk/.